History of the Riksdag: Age of Liberty

-After the death of Karl XII in 1718, the Riksdag regained its influence; this was aided by the fact that the absolute king was viewed as responsible for the poor economic situation and "devastation" in Sweden.
+After the death of Karl XII in 1718, the Riksdag regained its influence; this was aided by the fact that the absolute king and the nobility were viewed as responsible for the poor economic situation and "devastation" in Sweden.
 From 1718 onwards, important decisions were taken by the Riksdag and the body began to convene for lengthy periods of time to discuss matters at hand.
 When the Riksdag was not in session, the council of the realm, which functioned as the government at the time, controlled Sweden.
 When the Riksdag convened it could issue punishments against members of the council if they deviated from the Riksdag's wishes.
 The Riksdag's functioning began to resemble that of a parliamentary system.
 Two political camps began to emerge at this time: the caps and the hats.
 In 1766, the Riksdag passed a law to guarantee freedom of the press, this abolished censorship and allowed the general public to access public records.
 During the period known as the "Age of Liberty", from 1719 to 1772, when a decision was taken, each of the four estate was given one vote, necessitating three estates to support the implementation of a decision.
 There were four estates at the time: